 Aiyana Braun (b.
 1997) is a composer, conductor, and pianist whose work confronts pressing political and social matters while often drawing upon elements of nature.
 She believes that in times of adversity, it is important to emulate aspects of the environment around us to ground ourselves as well as be reminded of the inherent beauty of our surroundings which may otherwise go unseen, unheard, and unappreciated.

-She is a composer of orchestral, chamber, and vocal music whose orchestral works have been performed by the New York Philharmonic at the age of 15, the New York Youth Symphony, the Curtis Symphony Orchestra, the Berkeley Symphony, among others.
+She is a composer of orchestral, chamber, and vocal music whose orchestral works have been performed by the New York Philharmonic at the age of 15, the New York Youth Symphony, the Curtis Symphony Orchestra, the Berkeley Symphony, and the MusicaNova Orchestra among others.
 Her compositions have been broadcasted on various radio programs across the country as well as featured on episodes of WHYY/PBS's "On Stage at Curtis."

 Some of her most recent accolades include being selected as a Berkeley Sounds Composer Fellow for the Berkeley Symphony’s 2017-18, and 2018-19 Seasons where she works under the mentorship of Anna Clyne.
 She was selected as a winner of the BMI Student Composer Awards, and has been featured on the National Public Radio Program “From the Top.”
 Aiyana was also a winner of the inaugural American Composers Forum “NextNotes” Composition Competition.